B-26 Martin Marauders of the 391st Bomb Group (Medium) on their hardstands at Matching airfield. Photo courtesy of Dane Donato.

 Another version of the crash is as follows,

 "The crew & Aircraft are reported to have been dropping supplies to troops on the Eastern Rhine, the radio malfunctioned and they returned to base for repairs.
 Following repair a test flight was carried out to check out the radio over Peterborough.
-The Stirling was returning to base when a solo trainer aircraft flew out of a cloud and crashed into the Stirling, killing all the crew -7 in the Stirling and the solo Pilot" ( Cpl.R.de Bienkiewicz.) "
+The Stirling was returning to base when a solo trainer aircraft flew out of a cloud and crashed into the Stirling, killing the crew of seven in the Stirling and the solo Pilot of the Magister Cpl.R.de Bienkiewicz.

 From Bombers to Bee Orchids, Matching airfield © by Paul Hewitt.

 Matching Airfield is one of my favourite sites in the District.
 There can be no prettier sight than in mid June when the 100s of Common Spotted Orchids and Oxeye Daisy are in flower.
 Countrycare has been involved with the site since 1993 and I thought it would be interesting to set out the chequered history as I understand it.
 I apologise in advance for any inaccuracies and I would very much welcome any comments people may have or any more information about this wonderful site.